Efficient Exploration via First-Person Behavior Cloning Assisted Rapidly-Exploring Random Trees: Conclusion

 \section{Conclusion}

 As games continue to grow in size, the work required to find bugs and flaws in the game state space grows, motivating for efficient automated game testing.
-Previous literature has explored the use of methods like weighted RRT for game testing\cite{zhan2018taking}.
-As demonstrated, vanilla RRT can easily produce a trapped agent if not assisted in some form.
-We find H\edit{S}-RRT and CA-RRT to be more useful in covering game state space for testing compared to the baseline RRT method proposed in previous literature~\cite{zhan2018taking}. \edit{While the focus of this paper is efficient wide state space exploration and saturation, we hope that an adapted CA-RRT method, like other similar human-guided RRT methods~\cite{griner2012human}~\cite{caves2010human} will be able to also help robots find goal conditions more efficiently}.
+Previous literature has explored the use of methods like weighted RRT for game testing\cite{zhan2018taking} {and the use of human demonstrations to seed the configuration states of RRT for exploration~\cite{chang2019reveal}}.
+As demonstrated, vanilla RRT can easily produce a trapped agent if not assisted in some form {and plain seeding with global states of a game reduces the applicability of the approach to novel maps}.
+We find CA-RRT to be more useful in covering game state space for testing compared to the baseline RRT method proposed in previous literature~\cite{zhan2018taking} and {the human-seeded RRT approach~\cite{chang2019reveal}}. \edit{While the focus of this paper is efficient wide state space exploration and saturation, we hope that an adapted CA-RRT method, like other similar human-guided RRT methods~\cite{griner2012human}~\cite{caves2010human} will be able to also help robots find goal conditions more efficiently}.